 Common long-term side effects of chemotherapy include early menopause and weight gain.
 Rare side effects include heart problems and leukemia.

 Some women may have periods again months or years after chemotherapy ends.
-However, even for women whose periods return, menopause may still begin at an earlier age than for other women .
+However, even for women whose periods return, menopause may begin at an earlier age than for other women .

 Early menopause can also affect bone health.
 Menopause can cause a loss of bone density (osteopenia or osteoporosis).

-And, some women who go through menopause have muscle or joint aches.
+You may also have muscle or joint aches.
 Learn about ways to ease menopausal symptoms.

-However, there are procedures that may allow you to have children after treatment.
-Speak to a fertility specialist before starting treatment to understand your options.
+However, there are things you can do that may allow you to have children after treatment.
+Talk with a fertility specialist before starting treatment to discuss your options.
+Some are described below.